Ryan684/encouragemint/README.md

 <h2>Features in the pipeline</h2>
 <li>More intelligent garden recommendations (Soil toxicity, temperatures etc).</li>
 <li>More optional filters for plant attributes as part of garden recommendations.</li>
+<li>Integration of Amazon Lookup API for recommended plants, so users can choose to buy the plant.</li>

 <h2>Endpoints</h2>
 <li>/profile [POST, PUT, PATCH, GET]</li>